tiegz/sparkey-go/README.md

 `sparkey-go` is a [cgo](https://golang.org/cmd/cgo/) binding around the `sparkey` library. `sparkey` is a disk-based hash table.

-`sparkey` writes two files to disk, for its use: a log file, and an index file. (e.g. "blargh.spl" and "blargh.spi")
+`sparkey` writes two files to disk, for its use: a log file (e.g. "blargh.spl"), and an index file (e.g. "blargh.spi").

 ### Install